amenzwa/pfd/README.md

 # CAUTION

-Given Elm's front-end focus, it is not without shortcomings, when misused, as it were, in the back-end context, as we do here in this project.
+## *laziness and its virtues*

+Everyone knows what lazy evaluation is but most programmers today do not use it.
+This is because all popular modern languages are OO-FP hybrids with a serious leaning toward the imperative.
+When a language evaluates expressions only when necessary, and only up to the point necessary, then memoise the computed values for subsequent reuse, the language is said to use the *lazy evaluation* strategy.
+It is an optimal implementation of the $\lambda$-calculus notion of *normal-order reduction*.

+There is a fundamental conflict between the amortisation algorithmic analysis technique and purely functional data structures.
+See Chapters 6 p.57.
+Traditional algorithms analysis is imperative by design.
+It assumes the ephemeral (mutable) nature of data structures and relies on the mutator being a single thread of computation.
+But purely function data structures are by nature persistent (immutable).
+Any alteration to an existing data structure produces a new copy thereof.
+And being read-only data structures, they are designed for simultaneous use by multiple threads of computation.
+Persistence thus breaks amortisation and invalidates the theoretical performance guarantees attached to amortised data structures.
+It turns out that lazy evaluation is the mediator that restores peace between the two.

+It is no surprise, then, that more than a third of Okasaki's book is devoted to lazy data structures.
+But like all modern programming languages, Elm lacks built-in lazy evaluation mechanisms.
+Indeed, Standard ML does not have built-in lazy evaluation mechanisms either.
+But there are non-standards-compliant lazy extensions to the language.
+Elm has no such lazy extensions at the language level.
+There was an Elm package that supported basic facilities of lazy evaluation, but it is not compatible with Elm 0.19.1, the latest version at the start of this project.

+I have not decided how to incorporate laziness to this Elm project, mainly because I have been lazy.
+If laziness is good for the goose, it ought to be so for the gander.

+## *features or the lack thereof*

+Elm has *parametric polymorphism* in its algebraic data types, but it does not have *ad hoc polymorphism*, neither C++-style function overloading nor Haskell-style type classes.
+In earlier versions, Elm supported operator overloading, but it was removed in v0.19.
+Given the narrow scope and small size of this project, however, Elm's lack of ad hoc polymorphism is not an infirmity.

-For instance, Elm limits tuples to triples.
+Likewise, Elm 0.19 limits tuples to triples.
 While this restriction can be justified on philosophical grounds, it is not a practicable choice.
 It is true that tuples should only be used to represent small product types, like *Complex*, and *Point*.
 But in FP, pattern matching against tuples is common as clay and, if used judiciously, is a powerful, convenient technique.
 Clearly, no one should use 10- or 20-tuples.
 But forcibly limiting it to a triple is unkind.

 And Elm does not allow inner (nested) functions.
 Again, this is an oft-used technique in FP.
 It is used to avoid polluting the top-level namespace with tonnes of little utility functions that are used only in one function.
 The lack of inner functions is unwholesome.